 Polish Tatra Sheepdog or Tatra Shepherd Dog

 The Polish Tatra Sheepdog is bred to be a livestock guardian or herding dog.
 This breed is independent and needs an understanding, patient owner to train it.
-Since they’re bred to herd, they need a lot of space to patrol and roam.
+Since they’re bred to herd, they need a lot of space to patrol and roam – a GPS Dog Fence will do wonders for owners with a large property.
 The Polish Tatra is usually good around children, but they should be trained early.

 The Porcelain or Chien de franche-comté is an elegant breed from France.
 Originally bred to hunt small game, these dogs are super friendly and love meeting new people.
 This breed typically has tan ears, tan facial markings, and a white body.
 The beautiful Porcelaine is always ready for outdoor adventures with its family.